jxtngx/lightning-lab/README.md

 A long standing Python community resource has been [The Hitchhiker's Guide to Python](https://docs.python-guide.org).
 The "guide exists to provide both novice and expert Python developers a best practice handbook for the installation, configuration, and usage of Python on a daily basis".

 [VS Code](https://code.visualstudio.com/docs) and [PyCharm](https://www.jetbrains.com/help/pycharm/installation-guide.html) IDEs have each provided great docs for their users.
-My preference is VS Code, as I find it easier to use and more easily customizable than PyCharm - though PyCharm does have its benefits; I especially like VS Code's [integrations for PyTorch and tensorboard](https://code.visualstudio.com/docs/datascience/pytorch-support).
+My preference is VS Code - though PyCharm does have its benefits and is absolutely a suitable alternative to VS Code.
+I especially like VS Code's [integrations for PyTorch and tensorboard](https://code.visualstudio.com/docs/datascience/pytorch-support).
 I pair [Gitkraken](https://www.gitkraken.com) and [GitLens](https://www.gitkraken.com/gitlens) with VS Code to manage my version control and contributions.

 ### Data Analysis